 The requirements can be even more stringent if you want to purchase a second home to generate rental income.
 Specifically, you’ll typically need to come up with a down payment of 15% (and potentially more, depending on the lender).

 However, you can likely use some of the future rental income to qualify for a mortgage on a home you plan to use as an investment property.
-In most cases, lenders let buyers use up to 75% of future rental income (e.g., $1,500 per month for a home that rents for $2,000 per month).
+In most cases, lenders let buyers use up to 75% of future rental income (for example, $1,500 per month for a home that rents for $2,000 per month).

 Step 3: Decide how you’ll finance a second home